 This canning Tomato Jam recipe is a great way to preserve a surplus of tomatoes from your backyard garden.
-It’s easy to make and tastes incredible.
-It has kind of a sweet, tangy, and sour taste all at once.
+Tomato Jam is easy to make and tastes incredible.
+The Jam is sweet, tangy, and sour taste all at once.
 It’s great serving your Tomato Jam over a block of cream cheese.
 Another benefit is you also know its organic because it came from your home garden.
 So, join me in learning how to make and can Tomato Jam.

 Preparing Fresh Vegetables for the Jam

-I went ahead and harvested and prepared a number of tomatoes including mostly Amish Paste and Martino’s Roma varieties.
-I also had a few Beefeaters, Japanese Black Trifle and Black Krim varieties.
-I personally do not remove skins from my tomatoes but you absolutely can if preferred.
-I’ve included those instruction in the recipe down below.
+I harvested and prepared a number of tomatoes including mostly Amish Paste and Martino’s Roma varieties.
+The harvest also included a few Beefeaters, Japanese Black Trifle and Black Krim varieties.
+You may remove skins from the tomatoes at but I prefer to use the whole thing.
+You can check out those instructions in the recipe down below.

 Next, I went ahead and prepared the other fresh vegetables from my garden including some peppers, onion and garlic.

 We added the fresh vegetable to a large heavy-bottomed pot and now add the other ingredients.